mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-01-Identity-Infrastructure-Foundation/README.md

 • Host virtualization readiness
 • Hyper-V infrastructure configuration
-• Windows Server preparation for domain controller deployment
+• Windows Server preparation for Active Directory Domain Controller deployment

 These steps establish the environment required for building and managing an Active Directory identity infrastructure.